milanglacier/minuet-ai.el/README.md

     (setq minuet-context-window 512)
     (plist-put minuet-openai-fim-compatible-options :end-point "http://localhost:8012/v1/completions")
-    ;; an arbitrary non-null environment variable as placeholder (plist-put minuet-openai-fim-compatible-options :name "Llama.cpp")
+    ;; an arbitrary non-null environment variable as placeholder ;; For Windows users, TERM may not be present in environment variables.
+    ;; Consider using APPDATA instead.
+    (plist-put minuet-openai-fim-compatible-options :name "Llama.cpp")
     (plist-put minuet-openai-fim-compatible-options :api-key "TERM")
     ;; The model is set by the llama-cpp server and cannot be altered